avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 **ana3AIMEC** (Automated Indicator based Model Evaluation and Comparison, :cite:`Fi2013`) is a post-processing module to analyze and compare results from avalanche simulations.
-It enables the comparison of different simulations (with different input parameter sets for example, or from different models) of the same avalanche (going down the same avalanche path) in a standardized way.
-To do so, the ratser results are transformed into the path following coordinate system to make data comparable.
+For this purpose, avalanche simulation results are transformed into an avalanche :term:`thalweg` following coordinate system (see :numref:`fig-aimec-comp-real`, :numref:`fig-aimec-comp-new`, :numref:`fig-aimec-domain-transfo`), which enables the comparison of different simulations (for example varying parameter sets, or performed with different models) of the same avalanche catchment, in a standardized way.

 In ``AvaFrame/avaframe/runScripts``, two different run scripts are provided and show examples on how the post-processing module :py:mod:`ana3AIMEC` can be used: